Rosetta Salomon Swaab

 Rosetta Salomon Swaab (1759–1825), was a Dutch circus performer and circus owner.

 She was married to the tightrope walker and equestrian Lion Kinsbergen (1750–1813) and performed by his side.
 She was a famous artist in the Netherlands of her time, performing as a tightrope walker and as an acrobat on horses.
-She and her spouse toured with their own circus company around the country with a base in Amsterdam.
+She and her spouse toured with their own circus company nationwide with a base in Amsterdam.
 After the death of her spouse in 1813, she took over the circus as owner and manager.